spikeheap/spikeheap.github.io/src/posts/2010-08-19-mythtv-remote-x10.md

 wordpress_id: 28
 tags:
 - mythtv
+description: I have an ATI Remote Wonder remote, which I've been quite happy with for the last couple of years.
+Not that happy though (or maybe I just like tinkering), because I set about trying to make the remote more responsive
 ---

 I have an ATI Remote Wonder remote, which I've been quite happy with for the last couple of years.
 Not that happy though (or maybe I just like tinkering), because I set about trying to make the remote more responsive.
 There's something about having to keep letting go of the button and waiting for it to accept a new press that winds me up when I'm trying to watch a film...